This feature is only available when using the following worker node types:

 ---|---|---|

-"sleepmode.loft.sh/ignore-ingresses" | ignore requests to associated ingresses | "true" OR "false" |
+sleepmode.loft.sh/ignore-ingresses | Ignore requests to associated ingresses. | true or false |

-"sleepmode.loft.sh/ignore-groups" | ignore specified groups the requesting user belongs to | "group2,group3" |
+sleepmode.loft.sh/ignore-groups | Ignore specified groups the requesting user belongs to. | group2,group3 |

-"sleepmode.loft.sh/ignore-resources" | ignore requests to specific resource types | "pods,resource2,resource3" |
+sleepmode.loft.sh/ignore-resources | Ignore requests to specific resource types. | pods,resource2,resource3 |

-"sleepmode.loft.sh/ignore-verbs" | ignore requests with specific verbs | "create,verb1,verb2" |
+sleepmode.loft.sh/ignore-verbs | Ignore requests with specific verbs. | create,verb1,verb2 |

-"sleepmode.loft.sh/ignore-resource-verbs" | ignore requests with specific verbs to specific resources | "myresource.mygroup=create update delete, myresource2.mygroup=create update" |
+sleepmode.loft.sh/ignore-resource-verbs | Ignore requests with specific verbs to specific resources. | myresource.mygroup=create update delete, myresource2.mygroup=create update |

-"sleepmode.loft.sh/ignore-resource-names" | ignore requests to specific resources with specific names | "myresource.mygroup=name1 name2,myotherresource.mygroup=name1" |
+sleepmode.loft.sh/ignore-resource-names | Ignore requests to specific resources with specific names. | myresource.mygroup=name1 name2,myotherresource.mygroup=name1 |

-"sleepmode.loft.sh/disable-ingress-wakeup" | ignore ingress access | "true" |
+sleepmode.loft.sh/disable-ingress-wakeup | Ignore ingress access. | true |

 or Deployment

-Connecting to the platform
+Connect to the platformβ

-vCluster Version | Platform Version | Compatibility | Installing an agent | Uninstalling an agent |
+vCluster version | Platform version | Compatibility | Installing an agent | Uninstalling an agent |

 ---|---|---|---|---|

-0.22.x | 4.2.x | ✅ | Manually update vCluster config, moving it from experimental to external.platform .
-Translate any durations like 90m into equivalent seconds e.g. 5400 .
-Schema validation prevents configuring both at the same time. | Configuration needs to be manual reverted. |
+0.22.x | 4.2.x | β | Update the vCluster config manually, moving it from experimental to external.platform .
+Convert durations, such as "90m", into seconds, for example, "5400".
+Schema validation prevents both configurations from being applied at the same time. | Manually revert the configuration. |

-0.23.x | 4.2.x | ✅ | Manually update vCluster config, moving it from experimental to external.platform .
-Translate any durations like 90m into equivalent seconds e.g. 5400 .
-Schema validation prevents configuring both at the same time. | Configuration needs to be manual reverted. |
+0.23.x | 4.2.x | β | Update the vCluster config manually, moving it from experimental to external.platform .
+Convert durations, such as "90m", into seconds, for example, "5400".
+Schema validation prevents both configurations from being applied at the same time. | Manually revert the configuration. |

-0.24.0 | <4.3.0 | ❌ | These versions are not compatible, as the vCluster version is ahead of the platform, causing the vcluster creation to be rejected. | N/A |
+0.24.0 | <4.3.0 | β | These versions are not compatible, as the vCluster version is ahead of the platform, which causes the vCluster creation to be rejected. | Not applicable. |

-0.24.0 | ≥4.3.0 | ✅ | No action required.
-Platform reads the unified vCluster config and take over as though it had been configured for the platform all along. | The annotation vcluster.loft.sh/agent-installed needs to be removed from the vCluster config secret in the host cluster to inform the vCluster it needs to take over sleep mode again.
-That secret's name has the form vc-config-<vcluster-name> . |
+0.24.0 | β₯4.3.0 | β | No action is required.
+The platform reads the unified vCluster config and takes over as if it had been configured for the platform all along. | Remove the annotation vcluster.loft.sh/agent-installed from the vCluster config secret in the host cluster to notify the vCluster that it needs to resume sleep mode.
+The secretβs name is vc-config-[vcluster-name] . |

-≥0.24.0 (future release) | ≥4.3.0 | ✅ | No action required.
-Platform reads the unified config and take over as though it had been configured for the platform all along. | No action required, and the vCluster resumes sleep mode on only the workloads, not the control plane. |
+β₯0.24.0 (future release) | β₯4.3.0 | β | No action is required.
+The platform reads the unified config and takes over as if it had been configured for the platform all along. | No action is required, and the vCluster resumes sleep mode for workloads only, not the control plane. |

-- In 0.24.x, the
+- In version 0.24.x, the

 autoDelete